typst-doc-cn/clreq/README.md

 ## License

-The code are licensed under Apache 2.0.
+The code are licensed under Apache 2.0 unless otherwise specified.
 All rights of rest content are reserved.